uptoolkit/upvue/src/store/README.md

-# take it as a boilerplate !
+# Take it as a boilerplate !